-We will conduct our audit in accordance with U.S. generally accepted auditing standards (GAAS) and the Comptroller General of the United States' standards for financial audits included in Government Auditing Standards.
+We will conduct our audit in accordance with GAAS and the Comptroller General of the United States' standards for financial audits included in Government Auditing Standards.
+As part of an audit in accordance with GAAS, we exercise professional judgment and maintain professional skepticism throughout the audit.
+We also: